of Players

 Down to tiebreaker, but first win vs Hard AI!

-Race for the Galaxy ships with the first two board game expansions available as in-app purchases, and there are plans to bring the remaining three into the app as well.
+Race for the Galaxy currently offers the first three board game expansions as in-app purchases, and there are plans to bring the remaining into the app.
 The Gathering Storm adds more of the same Race goodness and introduces a goal system which rewards players for either being the first to achieve a goal or getting the most of something to win the goal.
-Players who earn goals are rewarded with VPs.
+Players who earn goals are rewarded with VPs and chasing these goals can shape the outcome of games.

 The Wrap Up